ConvexSupabaseVibe CodingAI Coding

 In many Supabase apps, the authoritative state is spread across:

-That's totally workable.
-It's also a lot for an agent to keep straight while you're iterating quickly.
+It's a lot for an agent to keep straight while you're iterating quickly.

-Convex's pitch - especially for TypeScript teams - is that the "backend surface area" is largely expressed as TypeScript files in a convex/ folder:
+Convex's pitch is that “everything is code”.
+The backend surface area is largely expressed as TypeScript files in a convex/ folder:

-That repo-first model is disproportionately valuable when the "developer" is partly an LLM that reads and edits files.
+That repo-first model is disproportionately valuable when the "developer" is an LLM because LLMs are great at working with code in repos!

-Why Convex tends to feel better for vibe coding (the 7 reasons)
+Why Convex tends is better for vibe coding

 1) "It's just TypeScript" (and agents already know it)